upbound/docs/content/core-concepts/kcl/write-status-to-composite.md

 {{< hint "tip" >}}
 The `**` symbol is what KCL calls an unpacking operator, which unpacks the value of a dictionary or list.
 In the example above, `**oxr` unpacks the value of the composite resource to a variable, which allows us to then add status information.
 {{< /hint >}}

+The status fields you write to in your function should be described in the XRD corresponding to the composition.